stryker-mutator/stryker-js/docs/guides/testing-typescript-with-tsnode.md

 ### Configuration

+Projects which use Jest as a test runner and projects which use mocha as a test runner may differ slightly as jest does not require the use of `ts-node` to transpile TypeScript files.

+#### Configuration for Mocha projects

-The following _additional_ items may be required to add to your `stryker.conf.js` file.
+If you are using mocha as a test runner for your project, the following _additional_ items may be required to add to your `stryker.conf.js` file.
 This guide assumes that you have already generated a Stryker configuration file, so the following properties will need either adding or changing within the existing configuration.

 ```js
 /**